 Google uses a website’s page speeds as an important metric in determining placement of websites in its search engine rankings.
 It is only logical therefore that having optimized and light images is important if we want to rank high on search engine results.

 The process of doing that manually is tedious and boring, so we shall employ another great tool to optimize and compress our images.
-We shall use the popular image compression plugin – Smush Image Compression and Optimization
+If your website is powered by WordPress, then you can easily achieve this by using the popular image compression plugin – Smush Image Compression and Optimization

 With 1 million plus active installations, certainly many WordPress website owners are finding value from this plugin.